 How to enable monetization on YouTube

-YouTube’s monetization options are arranged into what the platform calls “modules.”
+YouTube’s monetization options are split into what the platform calls “modules.”
 Essentially, you can choose which modules you want to turn on.

 For example, you could choose to monetize your channel through ads and YouTube Premium, but not channel memberships.